 Different tree species have different cultural requirements.
 In addition to the regional hardiness zones (7a or 7b), it is important to evaluate the specific planting location for sun exposure, soil composition and fertility, and moisture.
 Choose a species that is well suited to the conditions at the site so it can perform to its full potential without a lot of extra care and maintenance.
 Think of the individual adaptations and preferences of the tree as part of the “Right Tree, Right Place” selection criteria.
 For example, adequate moisture is important, but too much water can kill some trees.
 Similarly, not all trees thrive in full sun.
 Some trees require shade or partial shade.
 Consider the mature height and spread of the tree.
 Ensure there is adequate space for the crown and roots to expand without conflicting with structures, overhead and underground utilities, and pavement.
 This will also ensure that adequate soil volume is available to provide nutrients, store water, and enable the roots to properly anchor the tree.

 A good place to start a search for the right tree is from a list of native trees.
-Native Plants for Northern Virginia (page 46) and other resources such as VA Native Plant Society, VA Department of Conservation and Recreation and Park Authority's Green Spring Garden - Gardening Information provide good lists from which to choose and native plant finder tools.
-Planting species that are native to Fairfax County helps the environment by providing food and habitat for wildlife and pollinators and are integrated into the ecology of the area.
+Native Plants for Northern Virginia (page 46) and other resources such as VA Native Plant Society, VA Department of Conservation and Recreation and Park Authority's Green Spring Garden - Gardening Information provide good lists from which to choose.
+Species native to Fairfax County are integrated into the ecology of the area, so planting them helps the environment by providing food and habitat for wildlife and pollinators.
 Native species are typically the best choice when planting in natural areas and open spaces where construction activities have had less impact on soils and space is less restricted.
 In areas of more intense development some native trees lose their advantage due to previous disturbance and greater imperviousness.
 In these situations, it is worth considering some non-native, non-invasive species that have greater tolerance of these conditions.

 When buying a high-quality tree, look for sturdy trees with strong branches, uniform shape and a root ball without torn roots.
 Avoid trees with obvious wounds and that have been improperly pruned.
 Branches should be evenly spaced and be solidly attached to the trunk.
 For best results, choose a nursery with a solid reputation and one which offers a guarantee of the tree after planting.